What is health and care research?

 Research seeks to find ways for people to live well with long-term conditions.
 It can help to find out the best ways to care for people living with life-limiting illness and pain, which is known as ’palliative care’.
 Research can lead to improvements in end-of-life care across all diseases and to help patients to live in comfort and die with dignity.

 Children can take part in health and care research with the permission of their legal guardian.
 The research team may meet with the child to make sure they understand what the research is about.
 They may use pictures to explain the study.
 Research in child health is vital to help find new and better ways to care for children.
-You can find studies for children by typing "Children" in the search box at the very top of this page.
+You can find studies for children by typing "Children" in the search box at the very top of this website in the search box.

 Health research is funded by drug companies, charities and the government, although when the NHS undertakes research specifically for drug companies, the company pays the full cost.
 Everyone benefits from the development of new medicines, and without commercial drug companies there would be less research taking place.